 After I made Sergeant I was approached by the Chief of Police who asked me to go to Internal Affairs.
 It turned out I wasn’t being investigated by them.
 What he meant was he wanted me to run the IA Unit.
 The Chief said, “You might as well take it.
 Everyone already hates you.”
 I guess he thought that it would save time in alienating almost everyone I knew.

 In 2006 I’d had enough.
 Internal Affairs is the elephant graveyard of police work.
 I had gone back to college in 2004 and earned a Masters Degree in something useless, but it allowed me to teach as an Assistant Professor at a local college.
 I continued to write and teach and old habits die hard I guess.
 I’ve learned that you can’t kill old habits with Scotch.
 (But it helps.)

 I wrote BLOOD TRAIL in 2005 (the true story of the serial murders of Joseph Weldon Brown) for Kensington Books and later was privileged to write the beginning fiction police stories that are the current Detective Jack Murphy thriller series.
 I prefer to write fiction and not true crime.
 In 2010, my first novel, The Cruelest Cut, introduced detective Jack Murphy and his partner, Liddell Blanchard.
 The Jack Murphy series takes place in the small town of Evansville, Indiana.
-The series continued with The Coldest Fear, The Deepest Wound, The Highest Stakes, The Darkest Night, The Slowest Death, The Deadliest Sins, The Cleanest Kill and now The Fiercest Enemy to be released February 11, 2020.
+The series continued with The Coldest Fear, The Deepest Wound, The Highest Stakes, The Darkest Night, The Slowest Death, The Deadliest Sins, The Cleanest Kill and now The Fiercest Enemy released February 11, 2020.

 And this is the end of my story.
 My personal history is that I’m happily married, with a daughter, two grandchildren, two baby dogs, a hot tub, a view, and a bottle of 15 year old Glenmorangie Scotch.
 (Any Scotch that starts with Glen will do.)

 Reading is the first step to education.
 Happy reading.